Be play One harnesses the sounds of live bees for mesmerising performances across the UK.

 Our Audiovisual team designed a distributed soundscape system installation.
 It was integrated into the sculpture via a high-quality active loudspeaker system architecture, driven by a central show controller, and with staff user-interface provided via authenticated touch screens.
 The 360° immersive sound field had 3D space panning, and featured upper and lower rings of compact, integrated mid/high frequency loudspeaker units, plus subwoofers around the glass floor.

 Kew the music.

-We also completed a redesign of the soundscape and bone conduction devices for a longer lifespan when The Hive was moved to Kew Gardens.
+We also completed a redesign of the soundscape and bone conduction devices for a longer lifespan when The Hive was moved to its new home at Kew Garden.
 Its soundscape composition was driven by installed sensors, this time within Kew’s very own beehives.